0SINTr/osintr/README.md

 # osintr

-**osintr** helps you build a strong foundation for any OSINT investigation by quickly creating a digital footprint of the target via advanced Google searches, HIBP breach and paste data, OSINT Industries API etc.
+**osintr** helps you build a strong foundation for any OSINT investigation by quickly creating a digital footprint of the target via advanced Google searches, HIBP breach and paste data, Whoxy reverse whois, OSINT Industries API etc.

 ---

 ## Why osintr?

-The app directly interacts with high-quality APIs (SerpDev, Firecrawl, HIBP, OSINT Industries) at a low cost, bypassing the need for unreliable third-party apps.
+The app directly interacts with high-quality APIs (SerpDev, Firecrawl, HIBP, Whoxy, OSINT Industries) at a low cost, bypassing the need for unreliable third-party apps.
 This ensures you have full control over the code and only need to cover the API costs.

 ---